xieguigang/mzkit/README.md

 as the same as create a XIC plot, you also can create TIC plot for a single file or multiple file by select multiple file by check on checkbox:

 ![](docs/manual/TIC.png)
+> The TIC plot is similar to the XIC plot, data is generated from all ions.

 ###  1.5. <a name='ViewMassspectra'></a>View Mass spectra